silmae/hsi-smart/Trained-2-Conv-C-NN-Misra/README.md

 dat_parser.c       : Tool for reading and storing test data to be passed to NN

 **(In V2)**:
-inputs_for_testing.h : Contains four images, as C-arrays for testing demonstrating purposes
+inputs_for_testing.h : Contains four images, as C-arrays for testing and demonstration purposes
 ## Accuracy expectations, compared against original model (single image):

 | C-predictions | Python-predictions |